mwganson/Parametric_Curve_FP/README.md

 This macro is based on the FreeCAD macro 3D Parametric Curve by Lucio Gomez and Laurent Despeyroux.  https://wiki.freecadweb.org/Macro_3D_Parametric_Curve
 The difference is this macro creates a feature python object that also has spreadsheet integration capabilities.

-## Warning
-**This macro, like the original 3D Parametric Curve macro, uses eval(), which is a security vulnerability.
-But this one is even more so because the formulas get saved with the document object.**

 ## Usage
 Run the Make_Parametric_Curve.py file as a macro to create the feature python object.
 Then modify the properties to setup the formula to use.
 It comes with a default formula to create a curve pictured here: